 - Claw collar may be too snug for some

-The Nike’s superfly 360 football boots is designed for acceleration, speed and for the quickest players on the pitch with its split sole plate, lightweight flyknit upper and revised collar for snug lockdown.
+The Nike’s Superfly 360 football boots are designed for acceleration, speed and for the quickest players on the pitch with its split soleplate, lightweight fly knit upper and revised collar for snug lockdown.
 This makes it one of the best football boots on this list.

 - +360 Flyknit construction eliminates soleplate